OfficeDev/office-js-docs-pr/docs/outlook/understanding-outlook-add-in-permissions.md

 - Read all the properties of the current item in a read or compose form.
 For example, [item.to](/javascript/api/requirement-sets/outlook/preview-requirement-set/office.context.mailbox.item#properties) in a read form and [item.to.getAsync](/javascript/api/outlook/office.recipients#outlook-office-recipients-getasync-member(1)) in a compose form.

-- [Get a callback token to get item attachments](get-attachments-of-an-outlook-item.md) or the full item with Exchange Web Services (EWS) or [Outlook REST APIs](use-rest-api.md).
+- In Exchange on-premises environments, get a callback token to get the full mail item with Exchange Web Services (EWS).

     [!INCLUDE [legacy-exchange-token-deprecation](../includes/legacy-exchange-token-deprecation.md)]